 Cream tea, that perfectly balanced blend of freshly baked scones, strawberry or raspberry jam and clotted cream served with a piping hot brewed tea, is undoubtedly the most famous and delicious of clotted cream recipes.

 Sour cream is much lower in fat than it’s traditional sweeter counterparts, and it also has the important inclusion of active culture – Lactobacillus to be precise – which gives it its sour taste.

-Similar to sour cream, crème fraîche is richer and thicker due to its higher fat content (of course it would be, it’s French!).
+Similar to sour cream, crème fraîche is richer and thicker due to its higher fat content.
 Purists say that the best crème fraîche comes from the area of Normandy called Isigny-sur-Mer, but we’ll forgive you for looking a little closer to home for this.

 That most heavenly of creamy Italian fluffiness, marscapone is another dairy product that benefits from the addition of lactic acid.
-This voluptuous invention of the 16th century in Lodi and Abbiategrasso (southwest of Milan) is best known for it’s inclusion in moreish tiramisu, but it can also be used in other cooking, for example as a thick and enriching addition to risottos instead of butter or parmesan.
+This voluptuous invention of the 16th century in Lodi and Abbiategrasso (southwest of Milan) is best known for its inclusion in moreish tiramisu, but it can also be used in other cooking, for example as a thick and enriching addition to risottos.